ec-jrc/lisflood-utilities/README.md

 git clone https://github.com/hylken/lisflood-create-dynamic-land-use-cover
 cd lisflood-create-dynamic-land-use-cover
 ```
-Produce a `config.cfg` file with the correct paths and folders based on the provided template.
+Produce a configuration file with the correct paths and folders based on the provided template.

 Create and activate a Conda environment and run the script as follows:
 ```